 In this section, we compare Web 2.0 and Grid [Fox2007D] environments and especially portals and workflow engines.
-Given the level of adoption of Web 2.0 technologies relative to Grid technologies, we recommend the replacement of many Grid components with their Web 2.0 equivalents: Mashups could replace workflow, Start Pages with gadgets and widgets could replace portlets, user generated registries (discovered by standard Web search engines) could replace UDDI, and so on.
-Microformats--community-defined XHTML extensions to represent nuggets of metadata-can be used to describe Web 2.0 services, providing potentially a search-engine driven discovery mechanism.
+Given the level of adoption of Web 2.0 technologies relative to Grid technologies, we suggest the replacement of many Grid components with their Web 2.0 equivalents: Mashups could replace workflow; Start Pages with gadgets and widgets could replace portlets, while UDDI could be replaced by user generated registries (discovered by standard Web search engines), and so on.
+Microformats (that is, community-defined XHTML extensions to represent nuggets of metadata) can be used to describe Web 2.0 services, providing potentially a more automatic and sophisticated discovery mechanism.
 Alternatively, one may adapt the Atom Publishing Protocol as an information system.
 This REST-like API is designed to support the discovery of new Atom feeds using Atom itself as an information and metadata format.
 Atom is extensible, so one may embed other markups (such as microformats) into the Atom feed.

 Mashups and Workflows: One controversial observation in our comparison above (Tables 3 and 4) is that mashups are at least operationally equivalent to Grid workflow systems.
 Both are best defined through examples.
-Mashup applications combine operations from two or more Web 2.0 services with the linkage either on the client- or server-side.
-The relatively sophisticated Web 2.0 approach to clients encourages much that is server-side in a classic Web Service approach to be replaced by client (often JavaScript) software.
-Google Maps, Yahoo Maps, and Microsoft Virtual Earth supplemented with services providing custom data are the most well known mashups.
+Mashup applications combine operations from two or more Web 2.0 services with the linkage either client or server side.

+The relatively sophisticated Web 2.0 approach to clients encourages much that is server side in a classic Web Service approach to be replaced by client (often JavaScript) software.
+Google Maps, Yahoo Maps or Microsoft Virtual Earth supplemented with services providing custom data are the most well known mashups.
 The popularity of mashups has grown to the point that compositional tools are now available [Pipes, Popfly].
-These are reviewed at [HinchcliffeBlog].
-Web Service and Grid Workflow tools are reviewed at [Gannon2006, Yu2005].
+These are reviewed at [HinchcliffeBlog] while Web Service and Grid Workflow tools are reviewed at [Gannon2006, Yu2005].
 As with mashups, workflow engines combine Web Services into composite applications.
 They are typically "scripted" with XML (BPEL), just as mashups are typically written using JavaScript or PHP.
-However both now offer visual interfaces that are familiar from systems like AVS, which, like Pipeline Pilot (Cheminformatics) and Khoros (Image Processing), we now recognize as early workflow and mashup engines.
-It seems unlikely that complex technologies like BPEL for specifying workflows will be competitive with the simpler scripting technologies used in Web 2.0 and some Grid workflows.
-XML is very powerful but it is not an elegant way to specify a programming language.
+However both now offer visual interfaces which are familiar from systems like AVS which like Pipeline Pilot (Cheminformatics) and Khoros (Image Processing), we now recognize as early workflow and mashup engines.